Eijkeyal/Networking-operating-system-Research-and-Report-work/README.md

 To configure Windows Server 2022 for hosting static websites and enabling remote desktop access in a virtualized environment.

 ---
+## 📑 Objectives
+- Host a static website using IIS on Windows Server 2022
+- Configure bridged networking for LAN accessibility
+- Access website from host OS and other LAN devices
+- Enable Remote Desktop Protocol (RDP) on Windows Server
+- Establish remote connection from host to guest OS

+---

+## 🧰 Required Tools

 ## 🧪 Usage